Design Inspiration 1

 To implement this, pair the sofa with lighter, neutral walls – think soft greys or creamy off-whites – to prevent the room from feeling too heavy.
 Introduce metallic accents like brass or gold in side tables or lamp bases to enhance the opulent feel.
 Consider a low-pile rug in a complementary neutral to ground the seating area.

 Sometimes, less is truly more.
 A single wine red accent wall can transform a room without overwhelming it.
 This strategy creates a powerful visual anchor, drawing the eye and adding an unexpected layer of sophistication.
-It’s a clever way to introduce a strong color while maintaining an airy feel in the rest of the space.
-I've seen this work best in rooms where you want to highlight a specific architectural feature or a piece of art.
+It’s a clever way to introduce a strong color while maintaining an airy feel in the rest of the space. in rooms where you want to highlight a specific architectural feature or a piece of art.

 Paint the chosen wall in a deep, matte wine red, allowing its intensity to speak for itself.
 Keep the remaining walls in a crisp white, light grey, or even a pale blush.
 Use a large piece of abstract art or a striking mirror on the accent wall to amplify its impact.
 Dark wood shelving or a console table against this backdrop looks incredibly chic.